ptv-logistics/Log4IoTHub/README.md

-﻿### Log4IoTHub
+### Log4IoTHub

-Azure IoT Hub appender for log4net... sending messages to the Azure IoT Hub by HttpWebRequest to avoid Service Bus SDK dependencies.
+Log4Net appender for Azure IoT Hub... sending messages to the Azure IoT Hub by HttpWebRequest to avoid Service Bus SDK dependencies.
 The Messages will also be logged/sent asynchronously for high performance and to avoid blocking the caller thread.

 ## Use the nuget package